Vietnam.vn - Nền tảng quảng bá Việt Nam

 Myths about South Africa

-Every time I come into contact with African people, I always feel a sense of closeness.
+Whenever I come into contact with African people, I always feel a sense of closeness.
 The first people to welcome a group of Asian guests in an African country are white people, even though this country has a higher proportion of black people.

-The place that many Vietnamese tourists want to check in is Cape of Good Hope, one of the 50 must-see destinations in life.
+The place that many Vietnamese tourists want to check in is Cape of Good Hope, one of the 50 must-see attractions in life.
 This is where the Atlantic and Indian Oceans meet.
 Actually, Cape Agulhas is the exact southernmost point of Africa, but this place is less visited and not as famous as Cape of Good Hope.

 Mr. Nguyen Thanh Long took this photo on top of Table Mountain.